symfony/symfony-docs/logging.rst

         $logger->info('I just got the logger');
         $logger->error('An error occurred');

-        // log messages can also contain placeholders (wrap the placeholder name with braces)
+        // log messages can also contain placeholders, which are variable names
-        // these placeholders are useful for logging tools, which can aggregate log messages
-        // that are the same except for some variable values inside them, for translation
-        // systems in order to create localized messages, and for security because escaping
-        // can then be done by the implementation in a context-aware fashion
+        // wrapped in braces whose values are passed as the second argument
         $logger->debug('User {userId} has logged in', [
             'userId' => $this->getUserId(),
         ]);